robsonsilv4/flutter_value_notifier/README.md

 **ValueNotifierSelector** is a Flutter widget which is analogous to `ValueNotifierBuilder` but allows developers to filter updates by selecting a new value based on the current notifier value.
 Unnecessary builds are prevented if the selected value does not change.
 The selected value must be immutable in order for `ValueNotifierSelector` to accurately determine whether `builder` should be called again.

-If the `valueNotifier` parameter is omitted, `ValueNotifierSelector` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.
+If the `notifier` parameter is omitted, `ValueNotifierSelector` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.

 ```dart
 ValueNotifierSelector<NotifierA, NotifierAState, SelectedState>(